 - There are between 5-8 wolves in a pack, they form much smaller packs than their cousin the Gray Wolf.

-- Red wolves eat nutria, an invasive species in central NC.
+- Red Wolves eat nutria, an invasive species in central NC.